 A classic drive-in, Al’s boasted carhops and a variety of sandwiches, including cheese steak and the Starkey Special.
 Named in honor of 42-year South Milwaukee High School teacher Archie Starkey, it was a cheeseburger topped with a fried egg.

-Al's was renamed Jessica's when Lach's wife took over in 1990, and it remained popular for decades, renowned for its focus on creating a delectable vanilla custard.
-Jessica's – which called itself the "Wizard of Ahhs" – closed at the dawn of the 21st century and was replaced by a used car dealership and, later, a staffing service.
+Although t it had remained popular for decades, renowned for its focus on creating a delectable vanilla custard, Al’s was renamed Jessica’s when Lach’s wife took over in 1990.
+Jessica’s – which called itself the "Wizard of Ahhs" – closed at the dawn of the 21st century and was replaced by a used car dealership and, later, a staffing service.

 2. Bella’s Fat Cat

 (PHOTO: Andy Tarnoff)